catalyst

 Technology

+Catalyst leverages modern technology to achieve a personalized fit.
 Using a lidar 3D scanner, each horse is brought into CAD.
 The curves of the tree and the cushioning are modeled for the specific horse.
 The same technology can be applied to the rider.

 Benefits

-Saddle fit is very important for communication and comfort for horse and rider.
+Saddle fit is very important for communication and comfort for both horse and rider.
 This method of fitting saddles offers more precision than current hand-measuring methods.

-performance-driven design
+technology-driven design

 Top Flap